how to pray lectio divina with kids

 Our family uses this beautiful book to pray a Psalm or two with our kids at bedtime:

-For the past few years, I’ve been praying a modified version of lectio divina with our oldest boys.
-They love it and – kid you not – request it most nights.
-(Thus putting lectio on par with dessert and Disney movies in their desires?
-Almost.)
+For the past few years, I’ve been praying a modified version of lectio divina with our children.
+They love it and – kid you not – request it many nights.

 We start by closing our eyes, folding our hands, and quieting our bodies down with deep breaths – to get out the sillies and make space for a little silence.

 - Read: We start by reading one Psalm slowly (3-5 verses).
-Our oldest son and I alternate reading aloud, since it’s lovely to hear different voices as we pray.
+We alternate reading aloud, since it’s lovely to hear different voices as we pray.

 - Meditate: I ask the kids what word or phrase “spoke to their heart.”
 They each speak it aloud.
 I share mine, too.